k0retux/fuddly/docs/source/scenario.rst

 it should return `False`.
 If no callback is defined the transition is considered to not be guarded and thus can be crossed without restriction.
 Besides, only one transition is chosen at each step.
 It is the first one, by order of registration, that can be activated (at least one callback that returns `True`, or no callback at all).
-Anyway, all the registered callbacks will be executed no matter the transition to be selected.
+It is worth noting that the transitions are executed in a minimalistic way, meaning that if a callback return `True`, the associated transition will be chosen and no other callback will be executed (except all the callbacks from the selected transition) before a next step need to be selected.

 Three types of callback can be associated to a transition through the parameters ``cbk_before_sending``, ``cbk_after_sending`` and ``cbk_after_fbk`` of the method :meth:`framework.scenario.Step.connect_to`.